oslokommune/okctl/docs/post-mortems/0002-terminating-nodes.md

 ## Supporting information and documentation

+* For new application made with `okctl apply applications`, resource quotas are set by default.
+However, in theory, if somebody spins up lots of pods wihout resource quotas, this could happen again.
 * A final thought: This is what can happen when we're establishing a culture of "you own it, you run it", where people run their own infrastructure.
 Also, most of our teams have more experience with developement than operations.
 We're in the start of this culture change, and it's not unlikely to have a few bumps in the road.
 As people will get used to this culture, we expect this to